AP World History Unit 2 Practice Test: Networks of Exchange

 Question 2 Explanation:

-The statement “Another one of their good qualities” is referring to the orthodox practice of wearing clean white garments on Friday.
-Therefore option (A) is the correct answer.
+The correct answer is (A).
+The statement “Another of their good qualities” is referring to the orthodox practice of wearing clean white garments on Friday.

 Question 3